dawid-cloudvisor/wafr-documentation/docs/security/SEC10-BP02.md

 **Benefits of establishing this best practice:** Developing thorough and clearly defined incident response processes is key to a successful and scalable incident response program.
 When a security event occurs, clear steps and workflows can help you to respond in a timely manner.
 You might already have existing incident response processes.
 Regardless of your current state, it's important to update, iterate, and test your incident response processes regularly.

-**Level of risk exposed if this best practice is not established:** High

 ## Implementation Guidance

 An incident management plan is critical to respond, mitigate, and recover from the potential impact of security incidents.
 An incident management plan is a structured process for identifying, remediating, and responding in a timely matter to security incidents.
 The cloud has many of the same operational roles and requirements found in an on-premises environment.
 When you create an incident management plan, it is important to factor response and recovery strategies that best align with your business outcome and compliance requirements.